Celebrating Al Jaffee and My Unforgettable Encounter with Mad Magazine Artists

-In 1973 I was a 16-year old boy drawing cartoons on an airplane.
+In 1973, I was a 16-year-old boy drawing cartoons on an airplane.
 My family was flying to Acapulco for a short vacation.
-My dad was an airline pilot in those days, so we could fly pretty inexpensively.
-I had been an artist and musician since I was about 4-5 years old, and I frequently entertained myself by drawing either serious pictures or cartoons in my various sketch books.
+My dad was an airline pilot back then, so we could fly pretty inexpensively.
+I had been an artist and musician since I was about 4 or 5 years old, entertaining myself by drawing either serious pictures or cartoons in my various sketchbooks.

-An artist from MAD magazine (Sergio, who drew the little cartoons in the margins, among other great things) was also on the plane, and he saw what I was doing as he passed by my seat.
+An artist from MAD magazine (Sergio Aragones, who drew the little cartoons in the margins, among other great things) was also on the plane, and he saw what I was doing as he passed by my seat.
 He asked me if I wanted to be an artist, and I said YES.
-Five minutes later I was sitting among most of the staff of MAD magazine, including Jack Davis, Jack Rickard, Sergio Aragones, Al Jaffee, Dave Berg and more - plus some editors like John Putnam and Nick Meglin.
-The magazine sent their artists and staff on a company paid vacation each Summer, and they were all headed to Mexico for that.
+Five minutes later, I was sitting among most of the staff of MAD magazine, including Jack Davis, Jack Rickard, Sergio Aragones, Al Jaffee, Dave Berg, and more - plus some editors like John Putnam and Nick Meglin.
+The magazine sent their artists and staff on a company-paid vacation each Summer, and they were all headed to Acapulco for that.
 What a coincidence!

 Al Jaffee drew this picture of himself for me on the airplane.
 I lost this picture for decades, which is why it isn't framed like the other ones.
 I will have it framed soon, to match the others.

-Today, I especially treasure what Al Jaffee drew for me, because he recently passed at 102 years old!
+Today, I especially treasure what Al Jaffee drew for me, as he recently passed away at 102 years old.
 He was a legend and an American treasure.
 He drew for MAD for more than 50 years.
-He was so nice to me when I was only a teenager.
+He was so kind to me when I was only a teenager.
 All of the artists were.

-They invited me to their offices in Manhattan, and I went the following year, meeting publisher Bill Gaines and even more of the team.
-It was absolutely amazing.
+They invited me to their offices in Manhattan, and I went the following year, where I met publisher Bill Gaines and the rest of the team.
+It was amazing.

-I took this picture of Bill Gaines when I visited his office on Madison Avenue.
-His office was an amazing collection of all the things that he loved, including King Kong, Zeppelins, and his Tales of the Crypt memorobilia.
+I took this picture of Bill Gaines during my visit to his office on Madison Avenue.
+His office was a fantastic collection of all the things that he loved, including King Kong, Zeppelins, and his Tales of the Crypt memorabilia.

-Jack Rickard was especially kind, and he invited me to visit his studio in New York when I was in town, so I did that, too.
-He showed me his big drawing board and all of the pens and colored markers that he used to create his drawings.
-He encouraged me to stay in school and get a degree before coming to New York to be an artist.
-He was a great man.
+Jack Rickard was exceptionally kind, and he invited me to visit his studio in New York when I was in town, so I did that, too.
+He showed me his large drawing board and all the pens and colored markers he used to create his drawings.
+He encouraged me to stay in school and earn a degree before coming to New York to pursue a career as an artist.
+He was a good man.

 Jack Davis drew this picture of me on the plane.
 I was 16 years old.
-Jack was an extremely successful artist beyond MAD magazine, having illustrated the covers of magazines like TIME and many more, with his very distinctive style.
-For years after I'd be at a news stand and I would see his covers - they were instantly identifiable.
+Jack was an extremely successful artist, having illustrated the covers of magazines such as TIME and many others with his distinctive style.
+For years after, I'd be at a newsstand and I'd see his covers - they were instantly recognizable.

 Each one of these artists had a distinctive style.
 Antonio Prohias is best remembered for his classic Spy vs. Spy cartoons.
 He drew one for me: